pypy-a/reader/README.md

     >>> feed.get_titles()
     ['How to Publish an Open-Source Python Package to PyPI', ...]

-This is chenges for branch-1
+This is changes for branch-45